CodingOnBush/minishell/doc/Concepts.md

 **Exit status** :

 - The value returned by a command to its caller.
 The value is restricted to eight bits, so the maximum value is 255.

+**Tokenization** :

+- Tokenization in the context of a shell refers to the ```process of breaking down a command or input into smaller, manageable parts, known as tokens```.
+These tokens can be as simple as individual words or more complex, including quoted strings and escape sequences.
+The shell uses tokenization to understand and execute commands by identifying the command itself, its arguments, and any redirection or piping operations.

+Here's a simplified explanation of how tokenization works in a shell:

+- ```Whitespace Separation```: *By default, the shell splits input into tokens based on whitespace characters (spaces, tabs, and newlines).
+For example, in the command ls -l, ls is one token, -l is another, and they are separated by a space.*

+- ```*Quoting and Escape Sequences```: *The shell recognizes single quotes (') and double quotes (") to group words together, treating them as a single token even if they contain spaces.
+For example, echo 'hello world' treats hello world as a single token.
+Double quotes allow for [escape sequences](https://www.techopedia.com/definition/822/escape-sequence-c) (e.g., echo "hello\tworld"), which are interpreted by the shell.*

+- ```Special Characters```: *Certain characters have special meanings in the shell and are used to control the flow of commands.
+These include | (pipe), & (background), ; (command separator), ( and ) (subshell), < and > (input/output redirection).
+The shell splits tokens at these characters when they are not quoted.*

+- ```Complex Tokenization```: *For more complex scenarios, such as handling input like echo 'hello world' | awk '{print $1}', the shell tokenizes the command by recognizing the pipe character | as a separator between two commands, even though there is no whitespace around it.*

+In summary, tokenization in a shell is the process of parsing input into tokens that the shell can understand and execute.
+It involves recognizing whitespace, quotes, escape sequences, and special characters to correctly interpret and execute commands.

 ## Specific cases :